By Sean Zucker –

 Can safety be sexy?
 The CDC says no. According to new guidelines, the Center for Disease Control (CDC) has recommended men shave or trim their beards to avoid contracting and housing particles that may contain COVID-19 within the hair follicles.
 They also warn that facial hair poses a risk to the effectiveness of respirators as it may prevent the exhalation valve from functioning properly.
 But at what cost?

-In times as dire as these, is it really wise to further stomp out some a few of the last crumbs of joy we have left?
+In times as dire as these, is it really wise to further stomp out some of the last crumbs of joy we have left?
 To wipe out thousands, if not millions, of hot hairy dudes in one foul swoop.
-Imagine the impact that on group moral.
+Imagine the impact that will have on group moral.
 We’d lose faith.
 We may be nearing 6 million cases nationally but that’s no reason to exterminate hope.
 Hope is what keeps us going – was that not the theme of Max Mad: Fury Road?
 Do you think Tom Hardy would have made it out of that apocalyptic hellscape without the help of a little scruff.
 If we’re heading towards our own global Armageddon, we cannot lose sight of that lesson.

-But that’s may not even be the most concerning element of these new constrictions.
+But that’s not even be the most concerning element of these new constrictions.
 Does the CDC understand we are entering the most wonderful and erotic time of the year: No-Shave November?
 Do they understand the sacrifice we’d be facing?
-Let us not forget the core principal of the glorious month, to raise awareness of men’s health issues, such as prostate cancer, testicular cancer and men’s suicide, which are absolutely not completely forgotten every year because they’re inherently less important than rugged studs with beards.
+Let us not forget the core principal of this glorious month, to raise awareness of men’s health issues, such as prostate cancer, testicular cancer and men’s suicide, which are absolutely not completely forgotten every year because they’re inherently less important than rugged studs with beards.